-This document explains how to add efunctions to the MudOS driver.
+This document explains how to add efunctions to FluffOS driver.
 Here are the steps:

 If a function is to allow a variable number of arguments (vararg), you can declare with trailing elipses: